-I decided to share a list of ideas that may help maintain good mental health.
-For many of us, we may feel really good after a certain therapy session or positive experience we had but may struggle to maintain that headspace.
-I can definitely relate to this and appreciate it when others share their suggestions.
-We are all unique in what works for us but maybe something from my list will help you.
-I do not suggest these ideas as a replacement for therapy or medications.
+For many of us, we may feel really good after a certain therapy session or a positive experience we had, but may struggle to maintain that headspace.
+I can relate to this and appreciate it when others share their suggestions.
+We are all unique in what works for us, but maybe something from my list will help you.

 Review your day and check in with your feelings often.
 Make a mental or physical note in a journal about what helps or doesn’t help you.
 You can even make a list of things you would like to try to help you next time you feel a particular way.
 Doing this will also help you establish a mental/physical routine.
 Investing your time into understanding yourself better can help make future feelings easier to recognize and take care of.
 You can try some suggestions in this list that may help or check out the free app Mira: Trauma and PTSD Support.
 Mira is a self-help app to help manage symptoms using exercises, trigger and symptom tracking, analytics to record your progress, emergency hotlines, resources, and more.
 It also offers some relief solutions for anxiety, avoidance, anger, dissociation, panic attacks, flashbacks, and more.

+Maintaining positive mental states can be significantly improved through mindfulness practices.
 Being mindful means to be aware or conscious of something and maintain that practice.
 Accepting certain situations or feeling as they are at that moment (without judgment).
 This can help differentiate yourself and improve your physical and mental health.
-Practicing mindfulness is usually done through meditation (originating from Buddhism) and yoga – but alternatives or additions can include: mindfulness session apps, deep breathing exercises, and focusing on body sensations during a task.
-One exercise might be listening to your body (for a moment) when hungry instead of acting suddenly to eliminate the feeling.
+While meditation and yoga are common, mindfulness practices can also involve apps, deep breathing, and paying attention to your body during daily activities.
+Mindfully observing your hunger signals instead of immediately reacting is a helpful exercise.
 Instead, you would sit with it and connect with your body in a deeper sense.
-Engaging in experiences to your fullest ability with stillness instead of rushing through the experience even if it seems insignificant is an excellent way to practice mindfulness.
+Mindfully engaging in experiences, even seemingly insignificant ones, by slowing down and savoring them is an excellent practice.

 Consume foods that help your body function.
 Did you know consuming dark greens can help with depression?
 Read more about it in my “Dark Greens for Depression” post.
 Numerous studies have concluded that a Mediterranean diet lowered your risk of depression by 25% to 35% in comparison to the “Western Diet”.
 Eva Selhub MD states in an article for Harvard: “Scientists account for this difference because these traditional diets tend to be high in vegetables, fruits, unprocessed grains, and fish and seafood, and to contain only modest amounts of lean meats and dairy.”
 [1] The production of serotonin during digestion can improve sleep and appetite, mediate moods, and curb pain.
-However, to improve the production of serotonin (and more) we should be eating probiotic foods which give good bacteria to our body.
+To boost serotonin production, incorporate probiotic-rich foods into your diet.

 - Tempeh and tofu (tempeh is generally less processed which is even better)